Francis

 subjected to the action of moderate high frequency

-four step up induction coils connected to give high frequency
+by means of four step up induction coils connected to give

-dissociation of hydrocarbon gas or oil vapour.
-The power
+frequency required for dissociation of hydrocarbon gas or oil

 The treated gas passes through a mixture of alcohol and carbon